sts10/csafe/readme.markdown

 Given a word list that is not compound-safe, how can we calculate the probability of generating a non-safe pair in a passphrase of a given length (say, 6 words)?

 I can hazard a guess here: I put forward that it's the number of unsafe ambiguities divided by the square of the length of the original word list.
-Using CSafe's `-c` option, I found that the Agile list gives us 393,400 ambiguities.
+Using CSafe's `-a` option, I found that the Agile list gives us 393,400 ambiguities.
 Note that only half of these are unique, but I think for the math below that's OK -- we still use the total number of ambiguities.

 Now my contention is that **each ambiguity also represents a possible unsafe two-word combination**.
 How many possible two-word combinations are there?
 I'm pretty sure that's just the square of the length of the original word list.